 Foreign English teachers see Korea not only as a ‘land of opportunity’ but also as a ‘perverted heaven’.

 The case of “R”, a 26-year old American who smoked marijuana with his Korean girlfriend, is a typical case.

 R, while living with his girlfriend “H”, a worker in her 20s at a foreign bank, is accused of going to bars and clubs in Hongdae and Itaewon after classes and regularly smoking marijuana.

 The police investigation concluded that they were all working in local universities, Gangnam, Seocho, Yangcheon, Bupyeong, or Gwangmyeong in regular hagwons and were all exposed as having committed the same crime.

 The police emphasized that to prevent the entry of these kinds of foreign English teachers inquiries have already begun into criminal convictions for drug use.

 Police also emphasized that, “they had satisfied the requirement to receive an E-2 foreign language visa of having a degree from a four-year institution and there was no problem with their degrees.
 In the cases of other English hagwons it appears there are no problems.”

 The Seoul Police Department’s foreign affairs division has arrested six people for smoking marijuana, including S, and applied for arrest warrants for 16 others including H.

 Update: A while ago SBS did a similar kind of broadcast and you can see some of the results in this post — SBS Looks at ESL Teachers.
-Also, please note that the translation has been corrected — the police said most of these arrested teachers smoked pot at night, not most foreign teachers in general.
+Also, please note that the translation has been corrected — the police said most of the these arrested teachers smoked pot at night, not most foreign teachers in general.
 I take responsibility for that error.